brunoblock/oystermesh/README.md

 - Nodes consume a negligible amount of electricity, hard disk space, and computer resources in general.
 - The network is tolerant of nodes constantly going offline and online.
 - Nodes that boot from a blank state can synchronize with the Akoya ledger in a matter of seconds (unlike Bitcoin/Ethereum which takes days).
-- Zero transaction fees, including PoW.
+- Zero transaction fees as a full node.
 - High transaction throughput capabilities, will report on TPS results after more testing is performed.
 - IoT companies will seek to monetize their infrastructure since connecting to the network earns Akoya.